Easily transmit audio via USB. Record or replay audio received from the host, send recorded audio to the host.

 The speaker and microphone can be used independently of each other; both can be enabled at the same time allowing audio transfer in either direction.

-The Audio class supports no synchronization; commands SET_CUR, GET_CUR, SET_MIN, GET_MIN, SET_MAX, GET_MAX, SET_RES, GET_RES for the speaker interface feature unit controls are supported (volume, mute, etc.).
+The Audio class supports adaptive synchronization for OUT endpoints, asynchronous synchronization for IN endpoints and synchronous synchronization type for both directions; commands SET_CUR, GET_CUR, SET_MIN, GET_MIN, SET_MAX, GET_MAX, SET_RES, GET_RES for the speaker interface feature unit controls are supported (volume, mute, etc.).

 emUSB-Device-Audio does not provide drivers/codecs for any audio peripherals.
 Writing a driver to interface with the audio hardware is the responsibility of the customer.